 I wanted a fresh start.

-A year later, I’m shopping for sunscreen instead of sweet potatoes because instead of setting the table for Thanksgiving at home, we’re setting sail on a family cruise.
+Now, I’m shopping for sunscreen instead of sweet potatoes because instead of setting the table for Thanksgiving at home, we’re setting sail on a family cruise.
 It’s the fresh start I wanted, but it doesn’t feel exactly how I thought it would.

 I should have known that avoiding a traditional Thanksgiving wouldn’t make the empty seats at the table any less empty.
 I should’ve known that I’d pack those empty seats and take them with me just as I carry their weight in my heart at home.
 I should’ve known that all of my Thanksgiving memories and expectations would serve as an impossible comparison no matter the locale.